Auromix/ros-install-one-click/README.md

 # ros-install-one-click

 This is a one-click shell script that enables the installation of either ROS1 Noetic or ROS2 Humble on Ubuntu, specifically optimized for users in China.
-It now also includes a one-click installation script for MoveIt under ROS1 Noetic.
+It now also includes a one-click installation script for MoveIt under ROS1 Noetic, realsense camera install with Nvidia Orin nano.

 ## ROS 1 Noetic Installation